brujoand/td/README.md

  - [ ] Push to gist/github
  - [ ] Pull changes from github
  - [ ] Add support for multiple lists
+ - [ ] Allow moving items from inbox to some other list